View Issue Page Locations

 You can add new web items to existing web sections within the

-opsbar-transitions locations of the issue operations bar (see below).
+opsbar-transitions locations of the issue operations bar (see Existing Web Sections of the Issue Operations Bar Locations).
 You can also add new web sections to the 'More Actions' drop-down menu (in the

 Adding New Items to Existing Web Sections